Course Outline

 Details of early feedback on progress

-In Week 4 students will bring provide and receive peer feedback on their Transition to School Portfolio.
+In Week 4 students will bring to the tutorial their Transition to School Portfolio and give and receive peer feedback.

 Assessment tasks